phpspec/prophecy/README.md

 ```

 It checks if your method of interest (that matches both method name & arguments wildcard)
 was called 1 or more times.
-If prediction failed - it throws exception.
+If prediction failed - it throws an exception.
 When it does this
-check happens?
+check happen?
 Whenever you call `checkPredictions()` on main Prophet object:

 ```php
 $prophet->checkPredictions();
 ```

 In PHPUnit, you would want to put this call into `teardown()` method.
-If no predictions
+If no predictions are
 defined, it would do nothing.
 So it wouldn't harm.

 There are plenty more predictions you can play with: